bostonazure/rag-vector-agent-semantic-kernel/README.md

 # Building RAG-Enabled Apps and AI Agents with Semantic Kernel and Azure AI

-Welcome to our first Azure AI Foundry workshop (signups are closed, but [this is the description on sign-up page](https://www.meetup.com/north-boston-azure-cloud-user-group/events/304611894/)).
+Welcome the second edition of this workshop (signups are closed).

 ![Prompt Being](assets/prompt-being.jpg)
 _Visualize the AI prompt as a powerful being, a conductor orchestrating the symphony of LLMs.
 Create an image where this figure exudes authority and control, while other elements like safety, RAG, SDKs, and programming languages are mere instruments in its grand orchestra.
 This image should convey the message that the prompt reigns supreme in the realm of LLMs, especially from a developer's standpoint._